benhavenaar/emailanalyser/README.md

 ## Input/Output
 It takes `.eml` files and creates an `.xlsx` file in the /src/scanresults folder.
 The `.xlsx` file consists of the found and scanned URLs in the body of the email.
 Besides that, authentication results/signatures are saved in this excel file beneath the table.
 The table is ordered by the 'malicious' and 'suspicious' column.

+## Errors
+`ModuleNotFoundError: no module named 'constants'`.
+This error will occur when the `constants.py` file doesn't exist.
+This file containts the VT API key.

+Create the file with the contents: `VT_API_KEY = '<api key here>'` and replace `<api key here>` with your personal api key.